Udokz/audiobookshelf/readme.md

 - Fully **open-source**, including the [android & iOS app](https://github.com/advplyr/audiobookshelf-app) _(in beta)_
 - Stream all audio formats on the fly
-- Search and add podcasts to download episodes w/ auto-download
+- Search and Add podcasts to download episodes w/ auto-download
 - Multi-user support w/ custom permissions
 - Keeps progress per user and syncs across devices
 - Auto-detects library updates, no need to re-scan